 Everything you need to know to apply.

 The University of Notre Dame accepts both the Common Application and the Coalition Application.
 You may apply at www.commonapp.org or www.coalitionforcollegeaccess.org.
 Please note that the application deadline is November 1 for Restrictive Early Action or January 1 for Regular Decision.
-The Office of Undergraduate Admissions must have all of the following before beginning the application review.
-Descriptions of these items are below.
+The Office of Undergraduate Admissions must have all of the following items before beginning the application review:

-- An official transcript or record of academic achievement in secondary school
+- Official high school transcripts or record of academic achievement in secondary school

 Samples of completed International Student Certification of Finances and supporting documentation are shown below.

 All applicants must submit results of the SAT or the ACT Assessment.
-Students whose native language is not English must also take the Test of English as a Foreign Language (TOEFL) or IELTS, unless you qualify for a waiver.
+Students whose native language is not English must also take the TOEFL, IELTS, or PTE Academic unless you qualify for a waiver.
 Our TOEFL and College Board code is 1841.

-The TOEFL and IELTS exam are used to determine an applicant's English language proficiency.
-We recognize that the SAT and the ACT are written for students within the United States, so a strong TOEFL/IELTS score can balance a student's testing profile, especially with respect to the SAT Evidence-Based Reading and Writing section.
-We strongly recommend a score of 100 or higher on the Internet based TOEFL or a 7.5 or higher on IELTS.
+The TOEFL, IELTS, and PTE Academic exams are used to determine an applicant's English language proficiency.
+We recognize that the SAT and the ACT are written for students within the United States, so a strong TOEFL/IELTS/PTE Academic score can balance a student's testing profile, especially with respect to the SAT Evidence-Based Reading and Writing section.
+If no sittings of the TOEFL, IELTS, or PTE Academics are offered in your country, please contact the Office of Undergraduate Admissions at email@example.com to review other options.

-- An applicant scores 600 or above on the Critical Reading section of the previous SAT (taken prior to March 2016), or 650 on the Evidence-Based Reading and Writing section of the redesigned SAT (Information on the redesigned SAT is available here.);
+- An applicant scores 650 or above on the Evidence-Based Reading and Writing section of the SAT

 - An applicant scores 26 or above on the English or Reading sections of the ACT.